`

 Fund

-On a net basis, the fund outperformed the index return during the month.
-The fund outperformed on a relative basis in all regions except Japan where we were underweight on a capital basis but had superior security selection relative to the benchmark.
+In February, the fund outperformed the index return.
+The fund outperformed on a relative basis in all regions except the Americas where our holdings lagged the index.
 On a sector basis, relative performance was mixed.
 Industrials and Technology were the best performing.
-Telecommunications and Materials were modest detractors.
-In Technology, the fund continued to benefit from suppliers and vendors to the infrastructure build for artificial intelligence (AI) applications, be it related to electronics or power and data center construction.
+In Technology, the fund continued to benefit from companies related to the infrastructure build for AI applications, particularly electronics, power and data center construction providers.
+Consumer Discretionary and Financials were modest detractors.
+A pullback in Chinese online-commerce issuers led to the Consumer Discretionary performance in the month due to regulatory scrutiny of food delivery platforms and concerns over AI investment hurting near-term margins.

-During the month, we participated in several new issuances.
-We participated in several issues from Asia, concentrated in issues based in China or Hong Kong across multiple sectors.
-The fund exited certain positions where appreciation potential was more limited, concentrated in the Technology sector.
+During the month, we participated in several new issuances across various sectors, most significantly in Materials and Technology, particularly in Asia.
+The fund exited certain positions where appreciation potential was more limited, concentrated in Technology, and in particular software, in favor of new issues in the sector.

 Facts & Documents